meteor-useraccounts/iron-routing/README.md

 This will set up the sign in route with a full-page form letting users access your app.

+**NOTE:** some routes need other useraccounts' regular options to be set in advance.
+Please make sure to have your calls to `AccountsTemplates.configureRoute` be executed after your calls to the regular `AccountsTemplates.configure`

-But you can also pass in more options to adapt it to your needs with:
+Actually, you can also pass in more options to adapt it to your needs with:

 ```javascript
 AccountsTemplates.configureRoute(route_code, options);